Supa Strikas: History and development

-Supa Strikas was founded by Andrew Smith, Oliver Power, Lee Hartman, and Alex Kramer Supa Strikas was originally created by a Nigerian company but that relationship only lasted a few months.
-After it was bought by a South-African company, it became, like all successful comics, an exercise in making money out of fandomRoy of the Rovers.
-Afterward publication spread to various sub-Saharan African countries.
+Supa Strikas was founded in South Africa by Andrew Smith, Oliver Power, Lee Hartman, and Alex Kramer Afterward publication spread to various sub-Saharan African countries.
 By 2002 publications in the neighbouring countries of Namibia, Botswana, Zambia.
 Nigeria, Kenya, Tanzania and Uganda soon followed.

 The comic receives sponsorship from several companies, including Nike, Caltex, and other South African businesses.
 Consequently, the sponsoring firms have their product names placed on various panels.

 The series was based on the life of Thuthuka "Terry" Zwane, a boy from the Soweto area of Johannesburg.
 With demand for the comic growing increasingly global, Supa Strikas’ core characters remained local, but a more international cast grew around them, including characters of Asian, Latin American and European extraction.

-The periodic comic was available across Africa (South Africa, Namibia, Botswana, Zambia, Kenya, Uganda, Tanzania, Mauritius, Réunion, Nigeria, Ghana, Cameroon and Egypt); Latin America (Colombia, El Salvador, Panama, Brazil, Honduras, and Guatemala); Europe (Norway, Sweden, Finland) and Asia (Malaysia and the Philippines).
+The periodic comic was available across Africa (South Africa, Namibia, Botswana, Zambia, Kenya, Uganda, Tanzania, Mauritius, Réunion, Nigeria, Ghana, Cameroon and Egypt); Latin America (Colombia, El Salvador, Panama, Brazil, Honduras, and Guatemala); Europe (Norway, Sweden and Finland) and Asia (Malaysia and the Philippines).

 The comic has also been adapted into an animated series by Animasia Studios.
 The series debuted in 2009 with 47 episodes – each with approximately 22 minutes of run-time – and aired in selected regions until 2010.

-The titular soccer team adventure through the world of soccer in their bid to win the Super League trophy in their country, dubbed in their stadium "Strikaland."
-On their way across the globe, the team explores the roots of the game (from Mexico to China), meets its most extraordinary past and present players, and confronts the most unscrupulous coaches and players from their rival teams.
+The soccer team attempts to win the Super League trophy, dubbed in their stadium "Strikaland."
+On their way across the globe, the team explores the roots of soccer, meets its past and present players, and confronts coaches and players from their rival teams.

 The story centers around the team's young striker, Shakes, whom many believe is the best striker in the world.
 Shakes and his teammates, however, consider the acclaim as a mere beginning.
 The game's global legacy and the players who dream of being crowned Super League champions mean Shakes must constantly challenge himself to remain in contention.
 As a result, he often finds himself spearheading the team's exploration of the unknown – be it a strange land, a strange opposition, or a new soccer challenge.

-The stories in Supa Strikas combine humor (often in the form of the characters Spenza and El Matador as the comic relief), action, technology, and exploration in the context of a real soccer challenge.
+The stories in Supa Strikas combine humor (often in the form of the characters like Spenza and El Matador as the comic relief), action, technology, and exploration in the context of a real soccer challenge.
 In addition, the stories are usually positive life messages that deal with self-actualization, fair play, teamwork, and respect.